nrfconnect/sdk-nrf/doc/nrf/libraries/networking/ot_rpc.rst

   * :kconfig:option:`CONFIG_OPENTHREAD_RPC`
   * :kconfig:option:`CONFIG_OPENTHREAD_RPC_CLIENT` (for the user application with OpenThread RPC Client)
-  * :kconfig:option:`CONFIG_OPENTHREAD_RPC_SERVER` (for the device that has a 802.15.4 radio hardware peripheral and OpenThread RPC Server)
+  * :kconfig:option:`CONFIG_OPENTHREAD_RPC_SERVER` (for the device that has an 802.15.4 radio hardware peripheral and OpenThread RPC Server)

 These Kconfig options must additionally be enabled for the server: